 startDelay is used

-to delay the probe's execution, which is used to prevent an
+to delay the probe's execution, preventing an

 instance with a long startup time from being restarted.